nystudio107/generator-craftinstall/README.md

 * `src:` the source path of the directory, relative to the 'templates' directory
 * `dest:` the destination path of the directory, relative to the project directory

-By default, generator-nystudio107 just copies over some dummy `craft/templates` to show you how you can do it for your own base Craft CMS templates.
+By default, generator-craftinstall just copies over some dummy `craft/templates` to show you how you can do it for your own base Craft CMS templates.

+### MYSQL_DBS

+A MySQL database dump that we pipe into your new Craft CMS install's database.
+Here's an example:

+    "MYSQL_DBS": [
+        {
+            "user": "homestead",
+            "password": "secret",
+            "src": "craft/db/dump.sql"
+        }
+    ],

+* `user:` the user name to use to connect to MySQL
+* `password:` the password to use to connect to MySQL
+* `src:` the path to the `mysqldump` for your database

+You can set up a default Craft install, add whatever users/fields/sections/whatever that you used as a base, then dump the database by choosing **Settings->Backup Database**.
+Then when you run `yo craftinstall` the database will be there waiting for you.

+By default, generator-craftinstall does not dump a database.

 ### CRAFT_PLUGINS